blue-name/slb/intl.en-US/Miscellaneous/Troubleshooting/500__502__504 troubleshooting.md

     If the backend ECS instance is using the Linux system, disable the rp\_filter feature in system kernel parameters when changing the Layer-7 listener to a Layer-4 listener.

-    Set the values of the following parameters in the system configuration file /etc/sysctl.conf to zero, and then run `sysctl -p`.
+    Set the values of the following parameters in the system configuration file /etc/sysctl.conf to zero, and then run `sysctl -P`.

     ```
      net.ipv4.conf.default.rp_filter = 0